 - You do not have any products in your shopping cart yet.

-Main page » Dining Table » Dining Table "Deep Island" » Dining Table "Deep Island" up to 180 cm » Solid dining table "Deep Island", approx. 160 x 90 x 76.5 cm for 6 people with raw steel frame and glass inlays
+Main page » Dining Table » Dining Table "Deep Island" » Dining Table "Deep Island" up to 180 cm » Solid Dining Table "Deep Island", approx. 160 x 90 x 76.5 cm for 6 persons with raw steel frame and glass inlays

-Solid dining table "Deep Island", approx. 160 x 90 x 76.5 cm for 6 people with raw steel frame and glass inlays
+Solid Dining Table "Deep Island", approx. 160 x 90 x 76.5 cm for 6 persons with raw steel frame and glass inlays

 Handcrafted table made of glued solid wood planks with a solid top thickness of 9 to 10 cm.